Overqualification: As a euphemism

 The concept of overqualification is often a euphemism used by employers when they do not want to reveal their true reasons for not hiring an applicant.
 The term "overqualified" can mask age discrimination, but it can also mask legitimate concerns of an employer, such as uncertainty of an applicant's ability to do the job, or concerns that they only want a job on a temporary basis, while they seek another more desirable position.
 Being overqualified also often means that a person was asking for too high a salary.
 "Overqualified" can also be used to describe a resistance to new technologies, or a pompous approach.

 In the definition above, which states that an overqualified person may take a job to gain knowledge and leave the company, this could also apply to all other employees of the same company.
 The term overqualified, in any definition, should be considered as a subjective term developed by the person doing the evaluation of the applicant based upon their point of view which may in itself be biased.
-There comes a time in a person's life, when a choice is made to reduce the level of responsibility and one could consider the perceived overqualification as "added value" to the company when the applicant is willing to take a lower-level position, accompanied by a lower salary.
-When the decision is not based upon factual or unbiased factors, discrimination has occurred.
+An overqualified applicant, willing to take a lower-level, lower salaried position may bring "added value", with formal education and training bringing a culture change to a stagnant organisation, or providing management with options to 'adjust' their workforce.
+When the decision to reject an application is not based upon factual or unbiased factors, discrimination has occurred.

 In the United States, the term "overqualified" has been found by the courts to sometimes be used as a "code word for too old" (i.e., age discrimination) in the hiring process.